 OU Monarchs recently launched an Instagram page to share educational resources, provide a window into the lives of an undocumented student, celebrate accomplishments of the “monarchs,” advertise events, and issue updates on impactful political decisions.

 “We are so excited to be a part of Oglethorpe and can’t wait to get started!,” the Monarchs shared on their page.
 “If you’re an undocumented student interested in joining or have any questions, please DM us, email us, or fill out our form.”

 In addition to this new organization, OU’s HUB for Enrollment Services has created online resources to help students with questions about DACA updates, internships, scholarships, legal support and more.
 The page includes a link to submit anonymous feedback, or students can connect directly with Peter Dye, assistant director of community and global engagement.

 UndocuPetrels, a new Instagram page, serves as an another resource center for DACA recipients and undocumented students.
 Petrels and future Petrels can find information on scholarship opportunities, jobs and internships, mental health services, academic support, and more.

 UndocuPetrels encourages students to connect: “This resource center will be a continual work-in-progress, but we are committed to progress.
 If you are an undocumented student in need of support or an ally that wants to know how to help, please reach out to us!”

 A range of additional events, partnerships, and resources will be held this semester, including an undocumented student panel and an event with partner Freedom University on establishing an effective undocumented student working group on campus.
-Details can be found in OU Connect in the links below.
+Details about these events and future events can be found in OU Connect.